Alternative Data Practices in China

-These are two common comments, if not bias, that I encounter often when I attend or speak at international journalism conferences.
-From my observation in the past six years, instead of having no data, there are huge amounts of data existing and being accumulated every day in China, and its quality is improving.
-Instead of having no real journalism, there are many journalists producing impressive stories every day, though not all of them ultimately get published.
+These are two common beliefs, if not biases, that I encounter often when I attend or speak at international journalism conferences.
+From my observations over the past six years, far from there being no data, in fact a vast quantity of data is generated every day in China, and of rapidly improving quality and broader societal relevance.

 Issue-driven Data Creation

-Even before the term “data journalism” was introduced to China, data stories existed.
-While nowadays we normally use the term “data-driven stories” in China, there was a period when we see the contrary: instead of having data driving stories, we witnessed stories, or particular issues, driving the production of data.
-These are always issues that resonate with regular citizens, such as the air pollution.
+Data stories were being produced even before the term “data journalism” was introduced in China.
+While nowadays we normally use the term “data-driven stories” in China, there was a period when we saw the contrary: Instead of data being the driver of stories, we witnessed stories, or particular issues, driving the production of data.
+This typically occurred in relation to issues that resonate with regular citizens, such as air pollution.

-After two years of public campaigning, starting from January 2012, the data of PM2.5 was finally included in the government data release.
+After two years of public campaigning, the data on PM2.5 was finally included in the government data release.
 It was a good start, but challenges remained.
-There was immediately observation on the discrepancies with the data released by the U.S. Embassy there, which brough doubts regarding the accuracy and accountability of the data.4
+Doubts about the accuracy of the data were prompted by discrepancies between the data released by the government and that released by the U.S. embassy in China (Spegele, 2012).

-In terms of functionality, it was also not journalist-friendly.
-Despite hourly updates of the data from more than 100 cities, the information is only provided on a rolling basis on the webpage, but not downloadable as a dataset in any format.
-Though data has been centralized, historical data is not accessible for the public.
+The data was also not journalist-friendly.
+Despite hourly updates from more than a hundred cities, the information was only provided on a rolling basis on the web page, with no option to download a data set in any format.
+Although data has been centralized, historical data is not publicly accessible.
 In other words, without being able to write a script to scrape the data every hour and save it locally, it is impossible to do any analysis of trends over time or undertake comparisons between cities.

-That was not the end of the story.
+That is not the end of the story.
 Issue-driven data generation continues.
-When the data is not well structured or in a user-friendly format, and when data journalists struggle with limited technical skills, civil society or tech geeks can come in to provide support.
+When the data is not well structured and when data journalists struggle due to limited technical skills, civil society and “tech geeks” step in to provide support.

-Two weeks after the release of the documentary, at the press conference the National People’s Congress, addressing a question about air pollution which referred to the film, Premier Li Keqiang admitted that the government was failing to satisfy public demands to halt pollution, acknowledged some of the problems raised by the documentary, including lax enforcement of pollution restrictions, and emphasized that the government would impose heavier punishments to cut the toxic smog.7 At the end of August 2015, the new Air Pollution Prevention and Control Law was released, and was implemented Jan 2016.8
+Two weeks after the release of the documentary, at a press conference held by the National People’s Congress, Premier Li Keqiang addressed a question about air pollution which referred to the film, admitting that the government was failing to satisfy public demands to halt pollution.
+He acknowledged some of the problems raised by the documentary, including lax enforcement of pollution restrictions, and emphasized that the government would impose heavier punishments to cut the toxic smog (Wong & Buckley, 2015).
+At the end of August 2015, the new Air Pollution Prevention and Control Law was issued, and it was implemented January 2016 (Lijian et al., 2015).

 Evolving Data Culture